-One or more interactive elements has been excluded from this version of the https://oercollective.caul.edu.au/caul-openeducational-resources-professional-developmentprogram/?p=38#oembed-1
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://oercollective.caul.edu.au/caul-openeducational-resources-professional-developmentprogram/?p=38#oembed-1

 Note: Closed captions are available by clicking on the CC button in the video.